marselia/marselia.github.io/_posts/2020-04-29-Houseplant.md

 - Groovin and Cubin: Searching in google the company, we found a twitter account, where it appears a fake hint and an Instagram account where the real flag is.

 ## Web
 - I don't like needles: It's a SQL injection.
-We investigate the source code and we find: <!-- ?sauce--> we go to url/?sauce where we see the user.
+We investigate the source code and we find: </!-- ?sauce--/> we go to url/?sauce where we see the user.
 We use sql injection to get the password, with: ' OR 0 = 0# we get a correct auth and with = 0# we get the flag.